-A lot of people forget or just don’t realize that the 1953 Milan Indians had made it all the way to the Final Four before coming up short.
-Milan was expected by many people to make a deep run in the tourney; nobody expected that from tiny Montezuma.
+Many people forget or don’t realize that the 1953 Milan Indians had made it all the way to the Final Four before coming up short.
+Many people expected Milan to make a deep run in the tourney; nobody expected that from tiny Montezuma.

-Make no mistake about it though, Montezuma could play basketball and in 1954 they compiled a record of 23-5 going into that semi-state match up with Milan.
-“They were the only team we didn’t have a great scouting report on,” said former Milan Player Gene White.
+Make no mistake about it, though, Montezuma could play basketball, and in 1954 they compiled a record of 23-5 going into that semi-state match-up with Milan.
+“They were the only team on which we didn’t have a great scouting report,” said former Milan Player Gene White.
 “I understood from another source that in the regional, they weren’t expected to win but they did, so our scout may not have scouted the correct team.”

-Milan had beaten an Aurora team led by junior star Bob Fehrman who was one of the top big men in the entire state of Indiana by eight points, avenging a regular season loss.
-Almost every Milan player to the man said they were worried about playing Aurora because of the big men they had, and that Aurora may have been the best team that they had to play during that entire championship run.
-With that being said, maybe there was a tiny bit of a let down after such a big win and then all of the sudden you are facing a team that is one of the smallest schools in the state.
+Milan had beaten an Aurora team led by junior star Bob Fehrman, one of the top big men in the entire state of Indiana by eight points, avenging a regular-season loss.
+Almost every Milan player said they were worried about playing Aurora because of the big men they had and that Aurora may have been the best team they had to play during that entire championship run.
+With that being said, maybe there was a little bit of a letdown after such a big win, and then suddenly you are facing a team that is one of the smallest schools in the state.

 His wife Linda added, “If they had taken the whole town, we couldn’t have filled up the section for Montezuma.”
 She also added that “The whole town did go.
 The only one left here, they always said, was the town cop.”

 Baumann had a rough game that day, hitting just 2 of his 13 shots, and Montezuma fell way behind early on.
-But they stormed back and cut the Milan lead to just two points headed into the fourth quarter, with momentum on Montezuma’s side.
-That is until Milan started playing their famous cat and mouse stall game.
+But they stormed back and cut the Milan lead to just two points heading into the fourth quarter, with momentum on Montezuma’s side.
+That is until Milan started playing their famous cat-and-mouse stall game.

-Milan was almost impossible to beat once they had the lead and reverted to playing stall ball and this game was no different.
-Montezuma made an ill-fated mistake of sitting back and not trying to attack Milan as they held onto the ball.
+Milan was almost impossible to beat once they had the lead and reverted to playing stall ball, and this game was no different.
+Montezuma made the unfortunate mistake of sitting back and not trying to attack Milan as they held onto the ball.
 In the end, Milan pulled away for a 43-33 win.
-But even today the former players know just how close they came to losing to little Montezuma.
+But even today, the former players know just how close they came to losing to little Montezuma.

-The sad thing is that a lot of people that lived through this amazing piece of Hoosier Hysteria are long gone, as the school was a victim of consolidation.
-The story of Montezuma’s magical 1954 ride to the Sweet Sixteen should never be forgotten, but let’s face it, in the world we live in a lot of history is forgotten, but for one March in Indiana in 1954 the little town of Montezuma mattered.
+The sad thing is that many people who lived through this amazing piece of Hoosier Hysteria are long gone, as the school was a victim of consolidation.
+The story of Montezuma’s magical 1954 ride to the Sweet Sixteen should never be forgotten, but let’s face it, in the world we live in, a lot of history is forgotten, but for one March in Indiana in 1954, the little town of Montezuma mattered.